Azure/azure-sdk-for-js/sdk/servicebus/service-bus/test/README.md

 Our integration tests will run against the live resources, which are determined by the environment variables you provide.

+The environment variables needed are:

+- `AZURE_CLIENT_ID`: The Client ID of your Azure account.
+- `AZURE_CLIENT_SECRET`: The secret of your Azure account.
+- `AZURE_TENANT_ID`: The Tenant ID of your Azure account.
+- `SERVICEBUS_CONNECTION_STRING`: The connection string of your Azure Service Bus account.

-To run the integration tests, you will need to execute `npm run integration-test`.
+To run the integration tests, you will need to execute `rushx integration-test`.

 To generate new resources for your tests, follow the procedure at [Integration Testing with live services](https://github.com/Azure/azure-sdk-for-js/blob/master/CONTRIBUTING.md#integration-testing-with-live-services).